 Nurses learn early and often that patient care is the No. 1 priority — but charting is a close second.
 Balancing charting and meeting your patient’s needs can be tough but is a necessity to accurately relay all updates to various providers.
 In fact, according to Science Direct, interdisciplinary communication is required for high-quality care, and improving communication will ultimately help improve patient outcomes.

 Think about it this way: A nurse, doctor, or any other healthcare professional coming on shift is only as good as the charting they have on the patient.
 Nurses’ notes are an integral part of this chart, so they should be accurate, up to date, and concise.
 But how much detail is too much detail?
 And how can you balance patient interaction with writing accurate nurses notes?
 You’re going to do a lot of charting and notating in your nursing career.
 These tips will help you make these assessments thorough, helpful, and less stressful.

 Since nurses are patient advocates and often have the most contact with their patients, their notes provide the most complete picture of the patient’s health to the other health professionals and specialists involved in their care.
 These notes are the formal documentation that nurses make when charting, based on the notations and scribbles nurses gather during a patient visit.
 They may also incorporate charting by exception, a shorthand way of noting the “exceptions” or abnormalities the patient is experiencing by initialing lists and charts.

 Keeping thorough and accurate notes is extremely important for maintaining effective communication between nurses and the medical staff, but if a malpractice case is ever filed, these charts will be used by the legal team involved.
-Considering that nurses care for a number of patients at a time, the formal notes taken on a patient will help a nurse remember the events of the day, the care provided, and the specialists involved if she’s ever sued or called as a witness.
+Considering that nurses care for a number of patients at a time, the formal notes taken on a patient will help a nurse remember the events of the day, the care provided, and the specialists involved if their ever sued or called as a witness.